PigeonPosse/htmlhint-config/README.md

 ## 📜 License

-This sofware is licensed with GPL V.3 (GNU GENERAL PUBLIC LICENSE Version 3)
+This sofware is licensed with GPLv3 (GNU GENERAL PUBLIC LICENSE Version 3)

 [Read more](https://github.com/PigeonPosse/linter/LICENSE)